Dr. Anu A. Gokhale

 Dr. Sundarakani is an Associate Professor and Program Director for Master of Science in Logistics in the Faculty of Business and Management at the University of Wollongong (Australia) in Dubai.
 Previously he was working as an Assistant Professor with UOWD from May 2009 till Aug 2011.
 He has 12 years of teaching and research experience in the area of Supply Chain Management across the various universities including the National Institute of Technology, Tiruchirappalli, IIT, Roorkee, Hindustan University, Chennai and the National University of Singapore, Singapore.
 He also served as an Adjunct Research Fellow with the Chair of Logistics Management with Swiss Federal Institute of Technology (ETH), Zurich, Switzerland.

-Role of Big Data analytics in Supply Chain management
+TOPIC: Role of Big Data analytics in Supply Chain management

 Big data is increasingly becoming a major organizational enterprise force to reckon in this global era for all sizes of industries.
 The use of big data tools and methodologies has become an imperative for businesses leaders across every industry sector and also plays a significant role to improve operational and strategic capabilities.
 Hence, it has become vital for managing supply chain functions, where data intensive processes can be vastly improved through its effective use.
 However, decision making in a modern supply chain environment is a complex process.
 A large number of manufacturing and service organizations are therefore seeking expert systems that can help to identify, sort, clean and develop strategies that can be deployed in supply chain decisions.
 There exist an untapped potential from enterprises where they need some specialized architecture that can control big-data supply chain and to develop strategies through data sharing among multiple stakeholders.
 This research propose a novel architecture for big-data driven supply chain environment, which support to visualize the data that are processed in the five supply chain stages which could be used for industry environments.